BY JOSHUA JOO, STAFF WRITER

 Our appreciation of art creates the illusion that aesthetic creations are admirably concrete and reassuringly permanent.
 We visit museums to see tangible proof that the actions of people who lived centuries ago are remembered.
 We are awestruck by Leonardo da Vinci’s Mona Lisa, marvel at Michelangelo’s David, wonder about Chinese terracotta soldiers, and worship in enormous cathedrals with ceilings that are unbelievably high.
 Why do we appreciate these objects of art?
 It’s because it seems that these are examples of lasting legacies.

 But they’re not.
 Continue reading “What Will Your Legacy Be?”

 BY TATIANA SU, CONTRIBUTING WRITER Let’s face it–modest is not hottest.
 Google “hot” and all the images that pop up on your computer screen will immediately prompt you to look around and see if anyone is watching your cyber whereabouts.
-After all, pictures of slender women in lingerie are not something that an eighteen year … Continue reading Having Self Worth in Life and Love
+After all, pictures of slender women in lingerie are not something that an eighteen year old girl in pink socks and a messy bun is … Continue reading Having Self Worth in Life and Love